Grouphorse Global Translation and Interpreting Summit 2017 opened on July 16 at the Westin Bund Center, Shanghai.

 Dou Weilin, head of the Department of Translation and Interpretation of the School of Foreign Languages at East China Normal University.

-Zhang Xi, head of the Department of English Studies of the College of Foreign Language and postgraduate supervisor at Donghua University, and a visiting scholar at the University of Florida.
+Zhang Xi, head of the Department of English Studies of the College of Foreign Language and postgraduate supervisor at Donghua University, and visiting scholar at the University of Florida.

 Guan Xinchao, associate professor and postgraduate supervisor at the School of Foreign Languages at Shanghai Jiao Tong University.